j4mie/django-spurl/README.md

     {% url your_url_name as my_url %}
     <a href="{% spurl path=my_url query="foo=bar&bar=baz" %}">Click here!</a>

-There is another way to use Spurl with {% url %}, see "Embedding template tags" below.
+There is another way to use Spurl with {% url %}, see *Embedding template tags* below.

 ### Available arguments